hashicorp/nomad/website/source/docs/jobspec/servicediscovery.html.md

 ## Assumptions

+* Consul 0.6 is needed for using the TCP checks.

 * The Service Discovery feature in Nomad depends on Operators making sure that the Nomad client can reach the consul agent.